 To get to where she’s at now, Feather has had to overcome a once-debilitating fear of public speaking, many layers of red tape to gain access to prisons and interview offenders, frequent physical burnout, and that sinking feeling those in the ‘helping’ professions inevitably get: the realization that one, by one’s self, cannot save everybody.

 And yet, she’s nowhere near done—and won’t be, until she fulfills her vision.

 What is her vision?
 In her own words:

 “My vision is that conversations about body safety are as normalized as ‘Hey, my child’s allergic to nuts, so when she’s in your care, please don’t feed her nuts.’
 I dream that all adults with children in their lives can be comfortable having these important body-safety conversations… so we can end child sexual assault once and for all.
 This is my dream.”

 So, how does she intend to fulfill her vision?

 Through Parenting Safe Children workshops, Feather educates about one thousand people a year.
 Participants in her workshops share what they learn with family, friends and caregivers —building their Prevention Team™ and spreading their knowledge with thousands and thousands more people.
 Then, before you know it, the conversation is normalized—and if these caregivers are talking to a sex offender or anyone with ill intentions towards kids, they just might think “You know what, I’m not going to choose that child; I don’t have access.”

 And that’s how she’s helped create communities that are ‘off limits’ to child sexual assault.

-When Feather isn’t tirelessly working to educate people on preventing child sexual assault, she enjoys spending time outdoors hiking in Colorado with her husband and playing with her horse, Elvis.
+When Feather isn’t tirelessly working to educate people on preventing child sexual assault, she enjoys spending time outdoors hiking in Colorado and playing with her horse, Elvis.

 She describes her horse as “my solace,” adding that “he’s honest, and he wears his heart on his sleeve.”